Market Analysts see Healthcare Realty Trust Incorporated [HR] gaining to $30. Time to buy?

 How has HR stock performed recently?

-Healthcare Realty Trust Incorporated [HR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.19.
-With this latest performance, HR shares gained by 5.22% in over the last four-week period, additionally plugging by 5.01% over the last 6 months – not to mention a rise of 4.48% in the past year of trading.
+Healthcare Realty Trust Incorporated [HR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.81.
+With this latest performance, HR shares dropped by -5.37% in over the last four-week period, additionally sinking by -7.49% over the last 6 months – not to mention a drop of -3.96% in the past year of trading.

 Insider trade positions for Healthcare Realty Trust Incorporated [HR]